Infrastructure Funding Statement

 Affordable Housing

 The provision of affordable housing as part of new development will continue to be sought through S106s in line with ‘Policy SP20 – Affordable Housing’ in the adopted Maidstone Borough Local Plan (2017), as well as the Affordable and Local Needs Housing Supplementary Planning Document (July 2020).
-In exceptional circumstances where affordable housing cannot be provided on-site, the Council will agree in-lieu, an affordable housing commuted sum contribution under a S106 which the Council will use to spend towards delivering new affordable homes within the borough.

 Infrastructure

-• Education - Primary schools; Headcorn, Harrietsham, Yalding, Lenham, Southborough, Boughton Monchelsea, Marden, North Borough.
-Secondary schools; Maidstone Grammar School, Valley Park, Cornwallis, Maplestone Noakes and Free School of Science and technology
+• Education - Primary Schools; Headcorn, Harrietsham, Yalding, Lenham, Southborough, Boughton Monchelsea, Marden, North Borough.
+Secondary Schools; Maidstone Grammar School, Valley Park, Cornwallis, Maplestone Noakes and Free School of Science and technology

 • Community learning - outreach facilities in St Faiths Adult education centre